It’s 1:23 pm on a cloudy Monday afternoon in New York City.

-In the last three years I’ve been to a lot of places and had a lot of incredible (both good and bad) travel experiences.
+In the last ten years I’ve been to a lot of places and had a lot of incredible (both good and bad) travel experiences.

-Just last night I was telling the story of my motorbike fiasco in Bali a year back.
+Just last night I was telling the story of my motorbike fiasco in Bali.

 I was meeting the General Manager of the Como Shambhala Estate in Ubud and had a 45 minute or so ride from Seminyak to get there.
 Everyone told me it was pretty easy, so I didn’t think much about it, and gave myself plenty of extra time just in case.